MyFGitAccount/doraemon-Script/Speech1.md

 Meaning is bestowed by the mind behind the act.

 **MOMOKO**
 Exactly.
-Kanji, if you go, your act becomes one of *Islam* submission to the Divine Decree, a final, profound Ramadan sacrifice.
+Kanji, if you go, your act becomes one of *Islamic* submission to the Divine Decree, a final, profound Ramadan sacrifice.
 It will be remembered, if anyone remains to remember, as a Muslim act.
 It will link your faith to the salvation of Japan.

 **KANJI**
 (Whispering)
 That is… a heavy responsibility.
 To represent all of us…

 **MOMOKO**
 Yuki, if you go, your act becomes one of *Buddhist-Daoist* compassion and karmic resolution.
 A release from cycles.
-A alignment with the Dao’s flow, even into the jaws of bears.
+An alignment with the Dao’s flow, even into the jaws of bears.
 It becomes a meditation made flesh.

 **YUKI**
 And if I fail in my mindfulness at the final moment?
 If I scream in terror?
 The karma is then stained.